 What is the application process?

 Candidates who are interested in applying to participate in the programme will need to express their interest via a short application process.
-There will be an eligibility criteria and applicants will have to be able to pass the Constabulary's vetting process prior to being eligible to join the programme.

 What have previous participants thought of the scheme?